 1. Tie The Kart Down Securely

 The last thing you want is a wayward kart, not only because it’ll get damaged if it comes loose, but it’ll unbalance your trailer or vehicle which can lead to the whole thing flipping over.
+So, ensure it’s tied down securely before you head to the track.

 2. Replace Old Tie-Down Equipment